 General

-Certain properties in this specification are defined to be JSON arrays.
-Examples are the invocation.toolNotifications property (§3.13.20) and the file.hashes property (§3.17.10).
-Unless otherwise specified in the description of a specific property, if any such array is empty, then either the property SHALL be represented as an empty array [], or it SHALL be absent.
+Certain properties in this specification are defined to be arrays.
+Examples are the invocation.toolExecutionNotifications property (§3.20.21) and the property bag tags property (§3.8.2).

+Default value

+If an array-valued property is absent, it SHALL default to an empty array unless the property’s description specifies otherwise.

 Array properties with unique values

 Certain array-valued properties in this specification are described as having “unique” elements.
 When a property is so described, it means that no two elements of the array SHALL have equal values.
-For purposes of this specification, two array elements SHALL be considered equal when they satisfy the condition for equality described in [JSCHEMA01], §4.3, “Instance equality”.
-In particular, two strings are considered equal when they consist of the same sequence of Unicode [UNICODE10] code points.
+For purposes of this specification, two array elements SHALL be considered equal when they satisfy the condition for equality described in the JSON Schema standard [JSCHEMA01], §4.3, “Instance equality”.
+In particular, two strings are considered equal when they consist of the same sequence of Unicode [UNICODE12] code points.

+Array indices

+If any property in this specification is described as an “array index,” it SHALL contain an integer that is a zero-based index into the specified array.
+If any such property is absent, it SHALL default to -1, which indicates that the value is unknown (not set), unless the property’s description specifies otherwise.

 Property bags

 General

 Certain properties in this specification are defined to be “property bags”.
-A property bag is a JSON object (§3.5) containing an arbitrary set of properties.
+A property bag is an object (§3.6) containing an unordered set of properties with arbitrary names.

-The property names are hierarchical strings (§3.4.4).
+The property names are hierarchical strings (§3.5.4).
 The components of the property names SHOULD be camelCase strings, but see Appendix D for exceptions.